-Saturdays may also be a time where I would plan or write essays that I have been given by my seminar leaders that go towards my grade.
+Saturdays may also be a time where I would plan or write essays that I have been given by my module leaders that go towards my grade.
 These essays need to be planned and referenced well in order to obtain the best grade possible.

 On Sundays, I like to prepare for seminars for my next week to reduce my workload.
 If anything is needed in town I will go in with my friends and possibly have lunch as well!